hannobraun/vndf-2016/docs/tech-blog.md

   - Details to be determined, as I don't have tests like that yet.
 - Data Management (June)
   - Details to be determined.
 Write about whatever solution I end up with.
+- Tools
+  - Everything about the development environment: Sublime Text, Bash, Git, ...